-As I said, the reason I finally summoned the courage to tell you about my chronic illness is because of the new documentary film, Invisible Illness, that my friends, Tasra and Ron Dawson, are currently producing.
+As I said, the reason I finally summoned the courage to tell you about my chronic illness is because of the new documentary film, Invisible Illness, that my friends, Tasra and Ron Dawson, produced.

 “In the United States alone, nearly one in two people (133 million) has a chronic medical condition.
 96% of people with chronic medical conditions show no outward signs of their illness.” — Invisible Illness